Force-placed insurance

 Yes, lenders must notify you before buying force-placed insurance

-Mortgage lenders and loan services are federally required to notify you twice before buying force-placed insurance:
+Mortgage lenders and loan services are federally required to notify you twice before buying lender-placed insurance:

 • First notice: 45 days before it buys the coverage